chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 ## Prepare your design system for export

-As we used [Create React App](https://github.com/facebook/create-react-app) (CRA) as a starting point for our design system, there are still vestiges of the initial app.
-Let’s clean them up now.

-First, update the README.md to something more descriptive:
+We have utilized a custom template for our development, testing, and documentation purposes.
+However, we need to improve its descriptive nature before publishing our design system.
+It's crucial to tidy up some initial artifacts and update the README.md with a detailed description of our design system.

 ```markdown:title=README.md
 # Storybook design system tutorial